Aladin147/BLKWDS_Manager/journal.md

 # BLKWDS Manager - Development Journal

+## 2025-07-12: Code Cleanup and Optimization

+Today we continued our code cleanup and optimization efforts, focusing on removing debug logging and fixing code quality issues:

+1. **Removed Debug Logging**:
+   - Removed all debug print statements from the gear check out/in functionality
+   - Removed detailed logging from the dashboard controller
+   - Removed debug logging from the gear list screen
+   - Ensured all debug code was properly removed while maintaining core functionality

+2. **Fixed Unnecessary Getter/Setter**:
+   - Identified and fixed an unnecessary getter/setter in NavigationService
+   - Replaced the setter with a proper testing method (setInstanceForTesting)
+   - Added @visibleForTesting annotation to clarify the method's purpose
+   - Updated test files to use the new method

+3. **Fixed Unused Imports**:
+   - Removed unused NavigationHelper import from ActivityLogScreen
+   - Removed unused NavigationHelper import from StudioForm
+   - Removed unused NavigationHelper import from StudioSettingsForm
+   - Improved code cleanliness by eliminating unnecessary imports

+4. **Benefits Achieved**:
+   - Improved code quality and maintainability
+   - Reduced unnecessary logging that could impact performance
+   - Fixed code quality issues identified by static analysis
+   - Made the codebase more maintainable and easier to understand

+This work continues our efforts to clean up and optimize the codebase.
+By removing debug logging and fixing code quality issues, we've made the codebase more maintainable and improved its overall quality.

+Next steps include continuing with code cleanup and optimization, focusing on other areas that might benefit from similar improvements.

 ## 2025-07-06: Filter Dropdowns and Gear Check Out/In Fixes

 Today we focused on fixing two significant issues in the application: problematic filter dropdowns and gear check out/in functionality in the dashboard screen.